ilios/user-guide/README.md

 ## Saving Work

 Work processed in Ilios is presented and collected in real-time, but is only saved to the system when a save event occurs.
-Much of the saving activity can take place in real-time using in line editing or other user-friendly editing areas.
+Much of the saving activity can take place in real-time using inline editing or other user-friendly editing areas.
 When there is work that is unsaved, action buttons will become active and should be used to process the save event before navigating away.
 This guide explains when, where, and how to save your work.

 ## Top-level Search